UWSEDS/uwseds.github.io/projects.md

   - Preliminary plan.
 A list of tasks in priority order.

 ## Technology Review Presentation
 The technology review is about making decisions about the choice of a python library to address a technology need in the project.
 For example, many projects make use of map visualizations.
-There are many python libraries that support these visualizations such as Bokeh, Dash, and googlemaps.
-The libraries have different capbilities, such as what (if any) interactions users can have with the map.
+There are many python libraries that support these visualizations such as [Bokeh](https://bokeh.org/), [Plotly](https://plotly.com/python/), and [googlemaps](https://pypi.org/project/googlemaps/).
+The libraries have different capabilities, such as what (if any) interactions users can have with the map.
 You will want to choose a library that: (a) addresses the requirements of your project; (b) is compatible with other elements of your project (e.g., runs on python 3); (c) is relatively easy to use; (d) is computationally efficient for the scale of data you use; and (d) doesn't have software bugs that will impair your use cases.

 The technology review is a group presentation.
 It should be about 5-7 minutes in length.
 The presentation should address the following:

 - Brief background on the problem you're solving to motivate a technology for which you need a python library (e.g., interactive maps).
-- One slide desciption of a use case in which the technology is required.
+- One slide description of a use case in which the technology is required.
 - One slide that describes at least two python libraries that potentially address your technology requirement.
 - One slide side-by-side comparisons of the technologies.
 This will require that you actually install and use the technologies.